How to Dehydrate Fruits and Vegetables

 This post may contain affiliate links.
 Please read our disclosure policy.

 As more and more of us are getting into gardening, growing our own food, shopping locally, and reducing food waste, we are learning new skills like freezing, canning, and dehydrating!
 This is a full guide on how to dehydrate fruits and vegetables.
-This articles covers the basics on what, how, and why to dehydrate fruits and vegetables at home.
+This article covers the basics on what, how, and why to dehydrate fruits and vegetables at home.
 I hope you find it helpful.

 What is dehydrating?